jackyzha0/quartz/content/Essays/on-linux.md

   - essay
 date: 9-08-23
 ---
-This page documents my many adventures with Linux and why I enjoy it.
+> [!hint]  This page documents my many adventures with Linux and why I enjoy it.
+> If you're looking to get involved with Linux, feel free to browse the [[Resources/learning-linux|resources for that purpose]] that I've compiled.

 ## Virtualization
 Virtualization is a great way to get acquainted with Linux.
 If you're a student, check if your university has VMware (also see [[for-students|Resources for Students]] in general).